Reading Time: 7 minutes

 - Luxury car insurance is also more expensive.

 - Taxes- if you are the recipient of a gifted car you don’t have to pay any taxes.
 But the person gifting the car will be charged gifting taxes.
-The taxes are charged according to the car value.
+Taxes are charged according to the car value.
 Unless the vehicle is worth more than $15 000 there will not be any taxes to pay.
 If it is worth more than that there will be taxes based on value.

 - The process of transferring the title will depend on your location.
 If you buy a new vehicle, the dealership will handle the majority of the legal paperwork.